tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         Insert a new tuple using an auto-increment primary key.
 The space specified by space_object must have a ``NUM`` primary key index of type ``TREE``.
 The primary-key field will be incremented before the insert.
-        Note re storage engine: phia does not support auto_increment.
+        Note re storage engine: vinyl does not support auto_increment.

         Parameters: :samp:`{space_object}` = an :ref:`object reference <object-reference>`;
         :codeitalic:`field-value(s)` (type = Lua table or scalar) = tuple's fields, other than the primary-key field.